Computing Expressions in Blosc2

 Once the array has been divided into chunks, the operators are strategically stored in the L3 cache.
 This cache, shared between the CPU cores, provides fast access to data when required for operations such as data compression or decompression.

-After processing the chunks of operands stored in the L3 cache (arrays a, b and c), the results of the evaluation are stored in main memory (output) .
+After processing the chunks of operands stored in the L3 cache (arrays a, b and c), the results of the computation are stored in main memory (output) .
 Although the main memory is slower than the cache, it provides substantially more capacity for storing data, ensuring that the results can be stored efficiently for future use.

 In this section we will examine two plots that illustrate the performance of our system for different configurations.
 Our goal is to evaluate how we can optimize our resources to achieve maximum performance.

-The above plots provide a detailed view of the evaluation speed when using different parameters during the evaluation of our lazy expression.
+The above plots provide a detailed view of the computation speed when using different parameters during the evaluation of our lazy expression.
 Different compression codecs (using BLOSCLZ, LZ4 and ZSTD internal codecs here) affect not only how data is reduced in size, but also speed-wise.
 Moreover, different thread counts and chunk sizes are explored to identify performance patterns.
-Note that we are interested in making the evaluation as fast as possible, so we won't worry at compression ratios here.
+Note that we are interested in making the computation as fast as possible, so we won't worry at compression ratios here.

-As for the first plot, the program evaluate expressions with different compression codecs and number of processing threads (up to 32 threads, the maximum logical cores in our CPU).
+As for the first plot, the program computes expressions with different compression codecs and number of processing threads (up to 32 threads, the maximum logical cores in our CPU).
 The objective is to measure and compare the execution times with each combination of compression configuration and number of threads.
 In this case the size of the data chunks is set to 8 MB (which offers pretty good performance for all explored cases).

 We observe that without compression the maximum performance is reached with 16 threads, while with compression the maximum is reached with 24 threads and beyond.
 This is because handling less data reduces the competition for resources.